- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Century Communities is:

 To begin with, Century Communities seems to have a respectable ROE.
-And on comparing with the industry, we found that the the average industry ROE is similar at 16%.
-This certainly adds some context to Century Communities' exceptional 32% net income growth seen over the past five years.
-However, there could also be other drivers behind this growth.
+Even when compared to the industry average of 19% the company's ROE looks quite decent.
+This certainly adds some context to Century Communities' exceptional 36% net income growth seen over the past five years.
+We reckon that there could also be other factors at play here.
 For instance, the company has a low payout ratio or is being managed efficiently.

 Earnings growth is an important metric to consider when valuing a stock.
-The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
-By doing so, they will have an idea if the stock is headed into clear blue waters or if swampy waters await.
+What investors need to determine next is if the expected earnings growth, or the lack of it, is already built into the share price.
+Doing so will help them establish if the stock's future looks promising or ominous.
 One good indicator of expected earnings growth is the P/E ratio which determines the price the market is willing to pay for a stock based on its earnings prospects.
 So, you may want to check if Century Communities is trading on a high P/E or a low P/E, relative to its industry.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.